sarrah171996/Social-Media-Project/README.md

 # Project Title
 social media website
-## Description
+## DESCRIPTION
-1-node.js
+social media API project by node.js and mongodb

-2-mongodb
+## FEATURES
-3- upload photos by "cloudinary" by using:{
+1- upload photos by "cloudinary" by using:{
-1-error handling
+2-error handling
-2-validation
+3-validation
-3-send email to registration
+4-send email to registration
-4- middleware for validation and auth
+5- middleware for validation and auth
-5-hashing password
+6-hashing password
-6-voating  ( like & unlike)
+7-voating  ( like & unlike)
 }

 # at the next version i'll add the "chat"  FEACHER